1) Quantify the potential export of detached kelp biomass from commercial production facilities.

 T2.5 Fate and bio-availability of exported kelp will be investigated and quantified from laboratory experiments (Solbergstrand research facility, NIVA) through mesocosms set-ups carefully designed to address the degradation time of kelp (Saccharina and Alaria) under controlled conditions (as a function of biomass, detritus particle size, O2 availability, and flow velocity).
 The experiments will provide data on degradation time, oxygen demand for degradation, CO2 production, and nutrient release rates (oxic/anoxic N and P turnover).

-• Paper on kelp detritus export (C, N, P), fate, and impact on sea floor biodiversity and ecosystem functioning.
+• Scientific paper on kelp detritus export (C, N, P), fate, and impact on sea floor biodiversity and ecosystem functioning.

-• Paper on kelp detritus being a food source or ecosystem threat: an in situ Eddy Covariance study.
+• Scientific paper on kelp detritus being a food source or ecosystem threat: an in situ Eddy Covariance study.

-• Paper on degradation and bioavailability of kelp detritus as function of detritus size and O2 availability: a mesocosms study
+• Scientific paper on degradation and bioavailability of kelp detritus as function of detritus size and O2 availability: a mesocosms study

 • Input to WP5